 - Structural problems with the heart valves.
 These are the most common issues.
 They

 may have been present from birth or happened later in life.
 Examples include:

 - Tricuspid stenosis

 - Pulmonary stenosis

-- Septal defects—hole in the inside wall of the heart
+- Septal defects, or a hole in the heart's inside wall

-- Patent ductus-arteriosus—abnormal connection between major blood vessels near the heart
+- Patent ductus-arteriosus, an abnormal connection between major blood vessels near the heart

 - hypertrophic cardiomyopathy

 - Tetralogy of Fallot

 - Changes to the heart because of heart attack, heart failure, or long-standing high blood pressure